Stephen H Norton enjoyed this year's Mark Steyn Christmas Show:

 ...and it's downhill from there, not least in its indifference to rhyme:

-SHE: I ought to say 'No no no'
+SHE: I'm supposed to say no

 God Almighty: Is there anything Generation Snowflake can't wreck?
 As I remarked on the radio, perhaps a tad mordantly, the mullahs can't nuke us soon enough.

-But, in a more generous mood, one can see why a 72-year-old standard might become an object of fascination.
-In its first couple of decades, this song was popular, but now it's everywhere.
+But, in a more generous mood, one can see why a 75-year-old standard might become an object of fascination.
+In its first couple of decades, this song was popular, but by the turn of the new century it was everywhere.
 My theory is that that's because the only thing holding up the music industry now is celebrity duets, and there aren't that many songs written expressly for two persons to sing.
 Hence, "Baby, It's Cold Outside" as sung by Rod Stewart & Dolly Parton, Norah Jones & Willie Nelson, Cee Lo Green & Christina Aguilera, Natalie Cole & James Taylor, Ron Paul & Sandra Fluke, etc. Miss Jessica Martin and I essayed a few bars of it at the start of our "Sweet Gingerbread Man", and there's also a very sly musical reference to it right at the end of "The King's New Clothes".
 And, for good measure, we threw in a couplet or two in our epic version of "Heart And Soul".
 And, because of that, folks started writing in suggesting that, as a follow-up, for our next Christmas release we do a full-scale "Baby, It's Cold..."
 I demurred, in part because I thought it was kinda cool to be the only singing duo that doesn't have a record of "Baby, It's Cold Outside" out there, but also because I didn't feel I had anything new to add to the song.
-Tootling around the other day, I heard two new versions within ten minutes of each other - Seth MacFarlane & Sara Bareilles and Colbie Caillat & Gavin DeGraw.
+Tootling around the other day, I heard two newish versions within ten minutes of each other - Seth MacFarlane & Sara Bareilles and Colbie Caillat & Gavin DeGraw.
 The latter I thought coarse and witless, and the former was just rather bland, which pains me to say because, among the musicians playing on the MacFarlane/Bareilles record, are trumpeter Pat White and tenor sax Howard McGill, who are also playing on my own humble musical offerings.

 Some years ago, my late BBC comrade Alistair Cooke took a young friend to New York's famous Plaza Hotel, where a pianist was gaily tinkling.
 As Alistair enthused about each song, it gradually dawned on him that these familiar standards by Gershwin and Kern were entirely unfamiliar to his callow companion.
 I experience a slightly more unsettling form of cultural dislocation each Christmas season: People still know the songs, but have no idea what they mean.
 "Baby, It's Cold Outside is a fun song, but one line in particular is apparently a major micro-aggression that come December is mass-triggering the safe-spaced generation across our winter wonderland: